-Karen Schifferdecker, PhD, MPH, is an Assistant Professor in The Dartmouth Institute for Health Policy and Clinical Practice and Community and Family Medicine at the Geisel School of Medicine at Dartmouth.
+Karen Schifferdecker, PhD, MPH, is an Associate Professor in The Dartmouth Institute for Health Policy and Clinical Practice and Community and Family Medicine at the Geisel School of Medicine at Dartmouth.
 A medical anthropologist, she has extensive experience overseeing and conducting evaluation projects in institutions, clinical sites, and community-based settings using both quantitative and qualitative research methods.
 She has evaluated grant- and non-grant funded studies for over 25 years and widely disseminates results from these evaluations.
 Examples of her grant- and contract-funded experience include evaluating community interventions through the Center for Disease Control Prevention Research Center at Dartmouth, creating patient-reported outcome measures through a PCORI-funded project, and examining variations in end-of-life quality among minority patients in an American Cancer Society funded project.

 Rebecca Butcher, MS, MPH, has been with CPDE since 2011 after spending 20 years as a physical therapist, researcher, consultant, and Assistant Professor at Boston University.
 With expertise in evaluation design, mixed methods research, and project management, she leads a number of CPDE’s multi-site and multi-level evaluations, including two five-year demonstration projects in NH’s child welfare system and several state and regional population health improvement and workforce development initiatives.
 In her role at CPDE, Rebecca provides leadership and operational support to the rest of the team, and draws on her experience in healthcare delivery, clinical education, curricular design, and community-based research to help clients design and build an evaluation infrastructure to assess achievement of their goals.